The Pee-Wee 3D: The Winter That Changed My Life

 The Pee-Wee 3D: The Winter That Changed My Life (Les Pee-Wee 3d: L'hiver qui a changé ma vie) is a Canadian comedy-drama sports film, directed by Éric Tessier and released in 2012.
 The film centers on the Lynx, a junior hockey team in Mont-Saint-Hilaire, Quebec, who are preparing for their league's top tournament.

 The film's cast includes Antoine Olivier Pilon, Rémi Goulet, Alice Morel-Michaud, Julie Le Breton, Guy Nadon, Normand Daneau and Claude Legault.
 Morel-Michaud received a Canadian Screen Award nomination for Best Supporting Actress at the 1st Canadian Screen Awards, and Nadon received a Prix Jutra nomination for Best Supporting Actor at the 15th Prix Jutra.

-A sequel film, Junior Majeur, was released in 2017.
+A sequel film, Major Junior (Junior Majeur), was released in 2017.

 Plot

 Janeau and his father move out at Montreal to restart their lives following the death of his mother.
 Despite his high skills at hockey, Janeau barely practices anymore to grieve.
 While practicing, neighbor Julie notices his skills, and the two become friends.
 Julie persuades Janeau to join her hockey team to ascens to the tournament.
 However, Janeau's skills irritates team member Joey, the popular captain under pressure by his father.

 While practicing, Joey arrogantely insults Janeau's mother, causing the two to fight.
 During a game, Joey reveals to the opposite team Janeau's injury.
 Julie is knocked out and suffers a concussion, causing Janeau to fight enough to be eliminated.
 Joey steals the puck to a comrade and win the game.
 Despite apologizing, Joey is exposed by Janeau from the injury's exposure, leading to Joey being outcast.

 On their ways to the finals, Janeau and Joey make amends.
 Julie fakes her medical results to assist at the finals, but is too scared to play.
 Janeau and Joey help each other and win the tournament, with Janeau making amends with his father and accepting his mother's death, and celebrates with his team.